 Although shy and reclusive, Sun Tiger Tarantulas get very irritated when bothered.
 This makes them somewhat dangerous for beginners because they’re very fast & agile and are known to make swift moves when approached.
 It’s unsure how dangerous their bite is, but you’d rather not risk finding that out.

 Ah, the fun part.
 One of the most fascinating things about Sun Tiger Tarantulas is watching them hunt their prey down.
 As we said before they grow very fast, so they have to be fed regularly on a weekly basis.
-You want to feed them two or three times, and you can use various insects to do so, some of them are:
+You want to feed them two or three times, and you can use various insects to do so.

 They love to hunt so you may experiment with different kinds of insects.
 Usually, you would want to feed them medium-sized insects, but they are known to have no problems hunting down bigger prey.